KCeh/InstaPound-Instagram-clone-in-NET-Core/README.md

 User can browse other users images and albums.
 Admin can feature photo (photo will be showm on home page).

-Admin authorization(for testing):
-admin@email.com, P@ssw0rd

 Stuff that needs improvment:
 Frontend (general look of web app)
-Partial views (replacing specific HTML renders with partial views) Like, favorite and such buttons shouldn't redirect to some view (needs JS, backend implemetation is good)
+Partial views (replacing some specific HTML renders with partial views) Like, favorite and such buttons could be better implemented